simbayippy/perp-dex-tools/scripts/strategies/README_VIEW_POSITIONS.md

 # Live Position Viewer (WebSocket Edition)

-View real-time funding arbitrage positions directly from the Control API using the new streaming WebSocket feed.
+View real-time funding arbitrage positions directly from the Control API using the new streaming WebSocket feed, while tailing the latest strategy logs in the same terminal.

 ## Highlights